remi-espie/croissant_dashboard/README.md

 #### 👨‍🎓 Each student can create an account (which they can access with their mail for their 1st time), and:
   - they can choose their favorite pastries (from the ones available at CROUS)
-  - they can create new quotes which will be displayed randomnly on dashboard
+  - they can create new quotes which will be displayed randomly on dashboard
   - they can upload their birthday date to get a custom message on the dashboard
 #### 👩‍🎓 Each promotion willing to participate can create and references themselves:
   - upload a link to a promotion picture to display on dashboard